godotengine/godot-docs/getting_started/step_by_step/ui_main_menu.rst

    components that inherit from your base scenes.

-We will use the first approach, because the first version of your UI may not work as well as you’d like.
-You’re likely to throw parts away and redesign components as you go.
+We will use the first approach, because the first version of your UI may not work as well as you'd like.
+You're likely to throw parts away and redesign components as you go.
 When you're sure everything works, it's easy to make some parts reusable, as you'll see below.